 Tobacco use is the leading preventable cause of death in the United States, and clinicians can have an important impact on their patients’ ability to quit.
-Despite the direct link between tobacco use and morbidity and mortality, health professional schools have historically failed to integrate tobacco cessation into their curricula.
-To fill this educational gap, the Rx for Change: Clinician-Assisted Tobacco Cessation program was created.
-The program draws heavily from the U.S. Public Health Service Clinical Practice Guideline for Treating Tobacco Use and Dependence, advocating for the delivery of tailored behavioral counseling interventions in combination with pharmacotherapy.
-The following programs were designed to help clinicians integrate tobacco cessation into routine patient care activities:
+The Rx for Change: Clinician-Assisted Tobacco Cessation program draws heavily from the U.S. Public Health Service Clinical Practice Guideline for Treating Tobacco Use and Dependence, advocating for the delivery of tailored behavioral counseling interventions in combination with pharmacotherapy.
+The following programs were designed to help clinicians integrate tobacco cessation into routine patient care.

 Rx for Change Train-the-Trainer Programs for Faculty